kaiguangg/lunch-kaki/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` and `mvn spring-boot:run` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding